zng-ui/zng/TODO/Themes.md

 # Themes TODO

+* Button `is_pressed` state does not apply.
+    - Render update is not applying.
 * Merge.

 * Implement dynamic when states, so that the same property name can participate of `when` chains declared across